-Comments From Respected Yoga Teachers
+Comments From A Respected Ashtanga Yoga Teacher

 Read the foreword by Richard Freeman, one of the most respected ashtanga yoga teachers in the world today: